simonmichael/hledger/hledger/hledger.m4.md

 while cleaning up old entries.
 You can disable them temporarily with the `-I/--ignore-assertions` flag, which can be useful for troubleshooting or for reading Ledger files.
-(Note: this flag currently does not disable balance assignments, below).
+(Note: this flag currently does not disable balance assignments, described below).

 ### Assertions and ordering